 The Loving Thing Is To Let Them Make Mistakes.

 Loving our kids is understanding that mistakes aren’t bad.
 They are learning opportunities.

-As a parent you have to resist the urge to jump and run every time you kid forgets their lunch, their soccer cleats or homework.
-When you jump and run you rob them of the opportunity to figure things out.
+As a parent, you have to resist the urge to jump and run every time your kid forgets their lunch, their soccer cleats or homework.
+When you jump and run, you rob them of the opportunity to figure things out.

 Mistakes are the launchpad for learning and growth.